-We have seen a couple of screens announced from Asus before which feature this DSC method instead like the Asus ROG Strix XG27UQ and the ROG Strix XG43UQ , but neither have been released yet or reviewed.
-It remains to be seen of course whether there are any drawbacks to using DSC or any visual loss to the quality.
+We have seen a couple of screens announced from Asus before which feature this DSC method instead like the recently reviewed Asus ROG Strix XG27UQ and the ROG Strix XG43UQ .
+Our testing of the XG27UQ revealed no visual difference when using DSC and it appeared to work very well.

 Other features and specs

 Interestingly and unusually the 27GN950 also offers hardware calibration to maximize the ability of LG’s IPS technology to realize precise color reproduction.
 That’s usually reserved for professional grade screens, not gaming line-ups.

 There is also VESA DisplayHDR 600 certification on this model which should at least provide some kind of meaningful HDR experience, with edge-lit local dimming.
 This also offers a peak brightness of >600 cd/m2, and the screen also supports 10-bit colour depth and a 98% DCi-P3 wide colour gamut.